garygr2002/Rebalance/README.md

 The holding weight begins in column 120, and may be 8 characters if specified.
 Its content is a non-negative number, possibly with a decimal point.
 The holding weight is the value that the software will use when rebalancing the holding identified by the current row with other holdings of exactly the same type in the same account.
 The software assumes a default weight of one, meaning the software will equally distribute value to same-type holdings in the same account if the weight is not explicitly specified for any.
 A convenient way to withhold value from any holding during rebalance is to here set its weight to zero.

-It is possible to bypass investment-type weight rebalancing, and rely on the [Holding Weight](#holding-weight) alone.
+It is possible to bypass investment-type weight rebalancing, and rely on the holding weight alone.
 How?

 * For all but the last rebalanced account in a portfolio (see [Rebalance Order](#rebalance-order)), set to zero all weights for the account in the [Account File](#account-file), assuming there is no row for the account in the [Detailed File](#detailed-file).
 If there is a row for the account in the [Detailed File](#detailed-file), set to zero the <b>Level 1</b> weights in that row (only [Detailed Weight Stock](#detailed-weight-stock), [Detailed Weight Bonds](#detailed-weight-bond), [Detailed Weight Cash](#detailed-weight-cash), and [Detailed Weight Real-Estate](#detailed-weight-real-estate) need to be set)
 * For the last rebalanced account in a portfolio, set to zero all weights for the portfolio in the [Portfolio File](#portfolio-file)